Timeless configuration space and the emergence of classical behavior: Decoherence and coarse-grainings

-\paragraph*{The piece-wise context} As discussed in appendices \ref{app:Jacobi_metric} and \ref{sec:piece-wise}, unlike the case for complete Riemannian manifolds -- where two given points can always be connected by a geodesic -- it is not always the case that two configurations can be connected by a path that extremizes the action.
+\paragraph*{The piece-wise context} As discussed in appendix \ref{app:dewitt}, unlike the case for complete Riemannian manifolds -- where two given points can always be connected by a geodesic -- it is not always the case that two configurations can be connected by a path that extremizes the action.
 Any non-smoothness, for example a non-smooth potential in particle dynamics, can imply two given points are not connected by a smooth extremal path.
 However they will be connected by extremal paths with `corners', as shown by Marsden \cite{Marsden}.
 If we want to extend the notion of coarse-grained histories that are ``as classical as possible", we would then adapt coarse-grained histories to be piecewise centered on smooth extremal paths as well.

-Incorporating this definition into the piece-wise extremal context prompts me to formulate an alternative approach to singling out a preferred coarse-graining which reduces to an EC in the simplest case, but, if conjecture \ref{conjecture} holds, should be more generally available.
-These are the minimal piecewise extremal coarse-grainings (minimal PECs), which we elaborate on in the appendix, since the main ideas are already contained in the ECs and we will not require it explicitly here.
+Incorporating this definition into the piece-wise extremal context prompts me to formulate an alternative approach to singling out a preferred coarse-graining which reduces to an EC in the simplest case, but, if conjecture \ref{conjecture} from appendix \ref{app:PEC} holds, should be more generally available.
+These are the minimal piecewise extremal coarse-grainings (minimal PECs), whose construction I sketch in the appendix, since the main ideas are already contained in the ECs and we will not require it explicitly here.